reiver/go-bravo16/README.md

 Package **bravo16** provides **safe** base-16 binary-to-text encoding, and decoding;
 **brave16** is an alternative to hexadecimal.

-The **safety** comes from carefully choosing the symbols use for the base-16 symbols.
+The **safety** comes from carefully choosing the symbols used for the base-16 symbols.

 Rather than using hexadecimal's symbols:
 ```